 2014-15: Karabacek returned to Gatineau for his second QMJHL season — skating in 31 games for the Olympiques before being acquired by Baie-Comeau in exchange for Kings’ prospect Valentin Zykov in a trade deadline deal in January 2015.
 In 59 regular season games between the two teams he scored 17 goals with 23 assists and was -6 with 62 penalty minutes.
 The Drakkar finished fourth in the powerful East Division.

 Karabacek is a pure goal-scorer who excels at finding the open spots in the offensive zone and bulging the twine.
-Though not a dynamic skater he uses his frame well to protect the puck and get into position to make a play.
-He has worked, with mixed results, to round out his game — especially in his own end — in his first two seasons in North America.
+Though not a dynamic skater he uses his frame to protect the puck and get into position to make a play.
+He has worked, with mixed results, to round out his game.

-Karabacek had a challenging second season in North America in 2014-15 — beginning the year with Gatineau before a mid-season trade to Baie-Comeau.
+Karabacek had a challenging second season in North America during 2014-15, beginning the year with Gatineau before a mid-season trade to Baie-Comeau.
 Playing more of a two-way, support role and working to improve in the other areas of his game, he struggled to score as consistently as he did his first season.
 Long-term this may benefit Karabacek as he learns to be a more complete player.
 His offensive ability suggests he can be an effective scorer at the NHL level one day.
-He is still in the process of developing at this point.
+He is still in the process of developing at this point and will remain in the QMJHL.